Pradumnasaraf/DevOps/docs/qna.md

 ### Is DevOps hard to learn?

-No, DevOps is not hard to learn.
-Yes, it's a vast field with many tools available, but you can start by understanding the basics of DevOps, the DevOps lifecycle, networking concepts, Linux commands, and Git.
-Then, start learning the tools in DevOps.
-You can start with one tool and then learn others.
+It is not easy because the field is broad, but it becomes manageable when you learn in layers.
+Focus on fundamentals first, then add one tool at a time.
+The difficulty usually comes from trying to learn every tool at once, not from any single concept.

 ### Can a beginner learn DevOps?